rgarciacarmona/JDBC-Demo/Readme.md

 The database this project manages should be a file named *company.db* inside the *db* folder.
 This database can be created by running the *SQLCreate* class' main method.

 The *lib* folder contains the SQLite-JDBC libraries.

+The *photos* folder contains photos to play with BLOBs.